Objectives

 4. Finish by comparing the pattern in the data with the particle explanation for electrons moving through a metal wire.

-• Ask students to identify the independent, dependent, and control variables before they start.
+• Check whether you can identify the independent, dependent, and control variables before you start.

-• Use one quick question where students predict how resistance changes if the same wire is made longer or made thicker.
+• Try one quick question where you predict how resistance changes if the same wire is made longer or made thicker.

-• Ask students to explain one data trend using the movement of electrons rather than just restating the result.
+• Check whether you can explain one data trend using the movement of electrons rather than just restating the result.

-• Students often change more than one variable at once, especially wire length and material.
+• Changing more than one variable at once, especially wire length and material.
 Keep the fair-test design visible throughout the practical.

 • Some assume a thicker wire has greater resistance because it contains more material.
-Return to the idea that charge has more parallel paths through the conductor.
+Go back to the idea that charge has more parallel paths through the conductor.

 • Resistance calculations can be weakened by inconsistent units or poor meter reading.
-Check the setup before students begin collecting data.
+Check the setup before you begin collecting data.

 • Use the MCQ and planning task to reinforce both the qualitative trends and the practical method.